shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/dynamic-tileentity-rendering.md

 }
 {% endhighlight %}

-Next, we'll overide the `renderTileEntityAt` method.
+Next, we'll override the `renderTileEntityAt` method.
 First, we'll get the stored stack from the tile entity, and then, if the stack isn't `null`, setup the GL state, render the stack, and reset the GL state.

 {% highlight java linenos %}
 // ...